 |Garlic chives as potherb.|

 Several cultivar varieties exist from extra-large elephant garlic to small sized solo garlic.
-Allium oleraceum or field-garlic is a wild, tall variety commonly grown in the United Kingdom.
+Allium oleraceum or field garlic is a wild, tall variety commonly grown in the United Kingdom.

 Laboratory studies show that allicin reduces cholesterol production by inhibiting the HMG-CoA reductase enzyme within the liver cells.

-Allicin decreases blood vessel stiffness through facilitation of nitric oxide (NO) release.
+Allicin decreases blood vessel stiffness through the facilitation of nitric oxide (NO) release.
 Nitric oxide relaxes blood vessels and thereby, bring a reduction in the total blood pressure.
 Further, it blocks platelet clot formation and has fibrinolytic action inside the blood vessels.
-This function of allicin helps decrease the overall risk from coronary artery disease (CAD), peripheral vascular diseases (PVD), and stroke.
+This function of allicin helps decrease the overall risk of coronary artery disease (CAD), peripheral vascular diseases (PVD), and stroke.

-Research studies also suggest that consumption of garlic is associated with a possible decrease in the incidence of stomach cancer.
+Research studies also suggest that consumption of garlic associated with a possible decrease in the incidence of stomach cancer.

-Allicin and other essential volatile compounds also found to have anti-bacterial, anti-viral, and anti-fungal activities.
+Allicin and other essential volatile compounds also found to have antibacterial, antiviral, and anti-fungal activities.

 Garlic cloves have amazingly high levels of vitamins and minerals.
 Just